 My advice for anyone looking to increase their visibility within the Featured Snippet box is to first run a quick audit of the keywords that you're ranking for within your current SEO campaign, and how many of them are question-based queries.
 Once you've got this list, you can drill down on where you're currently ranking, how well your content is structured, and then devise a plan to reoptimize your content based on the advice I've given above.

-If you're looking to learn more about how to optimize your content for featured snippets, HubSpot Research has turned the experiments run in this post into a full research report: HubSpot's Guide to Winning Google's Featured Snippet.
+If you're looking to learn more about how to optimize your content for featured snippets, HubSpot Research has a full research report: HubSpot's Guide to Winning Google's Featured Snippet and HubSpot Academy has a free SEO course.

 How will you apply this to your own SEO efforts?
 Drop a comment below or tweet me directly to share your thoughts and ideas.